ShaunCurtis/GitHubSite/site/articles/A-Flexible-App.md

 }
 ```

-`RouteViewManager` injects `RouteViewService`.  `_pageLayoutType` uses the null coalescing operator to get the layout on precedence.
+The layout is used by `RouteViewManager`.  `RouteViewManager` defines a readonly property `_pageLayoutType` to get the Layout.
+It uses the null coalescing operator to get the layout on precedence.

 ```csharp
 private Type _pageLayoutType => RouteData?.PageType.GetCustomAttribute<LayoutAttribute>()?.LayoutType